History of the halfpenny: 17th-century silver halfpennies

 When King James I ascended the English throne in 1603, for the first couple of years halfpennies were produced in the same style as Elizabeth I's sixth issue, though with a thistle or lis mintmark.
 From 1604 onwards, there was a completely different style of coin with a rose on the obverse and a thistle on the reverse.

 Surprisingly, considering the huge variety of coins of other denominations produced during his reign between 1625 and 1649, hardly any halfpennies were minted during the reign of King Charles I. The most common issue was produced at the Tower mint and simply had a rose on both sides of the coin.
 The other issue was produced at the Aberystwyth mint, and had a rose on one side and plumes on the reverse.

 The final silver halfpennies were produced under the auspices of the Commonwealth.
-Commonwealth halfpennies were extremely plain, having no inscription on either side, but a shield charged with a St George's cross on the obverse, and the Irish harp on the reverse.
+Commonwealth halfpennies were extremely plain, having no inscription on either side, but a shield charged with a Saint George's Cross on the obverse, and the Irish harp on the reverse.